 Eggs were banned during Lent and so an important part of Easter when the Lenten fast was broken.
 After the solemnity of the week leading up to Easter Sunday this was time for celebration and fun.

 My mum remembers wrapping hens eggs in nettles and boiling them until they emerged hard and yellow.
 The eggs were taken to be rolled downhill, the last one to crack was the winner.
 These were called pace-eggs or peace eggs from pasche confused with pax for peace.

 Which bring us onto the unusual custom of Pax cakes, a feature on BBC’s Easter edition of Countryfile (2022).
 Pax cakes are actually biscuits given out to the congregation after the service every Palm Sunday in a few villages near Ross-on-Wye in south Herefordshire.
 This tradition started at the pretty church of St Tysilio, Sellack at the instigation of its 15th century priest, Thomas More.
 They were originally buns and given out with ale.
 The ale is no longer provided but the 15th century salutation ‘peace and good neighbourhood’ is echoed by all that partake in this custom.

 So that’s a small basket of Easter traditions.
 There are many more and many forgotten but however we choose to celebrate Easter, despite it’s shifting date, it always occurs at a time of year brimming with the promise of new life and rejuvenation.

 Its a time for hope of better things and a kinder gentler world.

 Ps.
 By the way the filming was great fun and John Craven was lovely, a true professional.
-Tamsin Abbott, also featured on the program previously, is also appearing in this Easter special.
+Tamsin Abbott, stained glass artist, also featured on the program previously, is also appeared in this Easter special.

 The Gentleman’s Magazine Library.
 Manners & Customs (1883)